otrv4/otrv4/otrv4.md

   * Pre-key message
   * DRE-Auth message
   * Data Message

-(TODO: maybe we should also mention that we need to handle the case of any OTRv3 message arriving)

 The following sections will outline which actions to take for each case.
 They all assume that at least `ALLOW_V3` or `ALLOW_V4` is set; if not, then OTR is